 They are also used to prevent galvanic corrosion by insulating the surface.
 Lubrications or coatings are done to tackle wear and tear.

 Washers are used in tube wells for the smooth drawing of water from underground.
-Washers are often mistaken with gaskets which are used as a seal against water leaks.
+Washers are mistaken for gaskets which are used as a seal against water leaks.

-Washers can be divided into three types – Plain washers, spring washers, locking washers.
+Washers can be divided into three types – Plain washers, spring washers, and locking washers.

-Plain washers – spreads the load and prevents damage to fixed surfaces by providing insulation.
+Plain washers – spread the load and prevents damage to fixed surfaces by providing insulation.
 For example, electrical.
-Anchor plate or wall washer also comes under this category.
+An anchor plate or wall washer also comes under this category.

-Spring washers – come with axial flexibility and prevent fastening or loosening caused due to vibrations.
-It is also called a Belleville washer or cupped spring washer or conical washer (depending on its shape).
+Spring washers have axial flexibility and prevent fastening or loosening caused due to vibrations.
+It is also called a Belleville washer or cupped spring washer, or conical washer (depending on its shape).

-Other types of Spring washers are curved disc springs, wave washers, tab washers, wedge lock washers.
+Other types of Spring washers are curved disc springs, wave washers, tab washers, and wedge lock washers.

 Locking washers – prevents fastening or loosening caused by the rotation of the fastening device or over time.